juergenweb/FrontendForms/README.md

 So checking it once a month does not bomb their server with too many requests.
 If something has been changed on the list, it will be downloaded and added to the blacklist automatically.
 So the list is always up-to-date.

+## Prevent double form submission
+Only to mention: There is also a session active which prevents double form submission after successful validation.
+It compares the session value with the value of a hidden field.
+If the values are different, it is an indication that the form would be submitted twice.
+In this case the submission will be stopped before it takes place, and you will be redirected to the form page itself.
+The double-submission check can be set manually (enable/disable) if necessary by using the [useDoubleFormSubmissionCheck()](#usedoubleformsubmissioncheck) method.

 ## Module configuration settings
 At the backend there are a lot of options for global settings.
 Fe you can choose if you want to add a wrapper container to the input field or not or if you want to add an outer wrapper to the complete form field (including label, input field, description, notes,...).